 7. Data Conversion

 Data Conversion can be one of the most time-consuming tasks during implementation without an effective CMMS tool.
-Whether your organisation is migrating from another CMMS system, spreadsheets, or a paper-based solution, moving your data into a new CMMS solution should be relatively seamless.
+Whether your organization is migrating from another CMMS system, spreadsheets, or a paper-based solution, moving your data into a new CMMS solution